jakearchibald/jakearchibald.com/static-build/posts/2021/07/export-default-thing-vs-thing-as-default/index.md

 If `main.js` is changed to use `export { hello as default }`, it doesn't fail, because it's passing the function by reference and gets hoisted.
 If `main.js` is changed to use `export default function hello()`, again it doesn't fail, but this time it's because it hits that super-magic-special-case of `export default function`.

-I suspect `export default function` special-cased for this exact reason; to make hoisting work as expected.
-But again, it feels like `export default identifier` should have been special-cased in the same way.
+I suspect `export default function` is special-cased for this exact reason; to make hoisting work as expected.
+But again, it feels like `export default identifier` should have been special-cased in the same way for consistency.

 So there you go!
 I learned something new.
 But, as with my last few posts, please don't add this to your interview questions, just avoid circular dependencies 😀.